iaconogi/bigSCale2/Readme.md

 **UPDATES**<br />
 **v2.0 (22/11/2019): Several Major updates, especially for the networks part.
 It is now possible to export and visualize the networks in Cytoscape.
-Also imporved processig when inferring networks of different conditions to compare them.** <br />
+Also improved processig when inferring networks of different conditions to compare them.** <br />
 v1.7 (04/07/2019): Fixed a bug inside the differential expression code.
 You might want to re-run your analysis (including networks, clustering, phenotyping ....) to have better results.
 Thanks to JasonLiZhou for signalling it.<br />
 v1.6 (04/07/2019): Added a pipeline for single cell ATAC-seq data.<br />
 v1.5 (28/06/2019): Fixed a bug in the iCells which was causing an excessive use of memory usage.<br />